-- 1 can (10 1/2 ounces) condensed cream of mushroom soup
+- 1 (10 1/2-ounce) can condensed cream of mushroom soup

 - 1 cup rice (cooked)

-- 1 package (10 ounces) broccoli (frozen, cooked and drained)
+- 1 (10-ounce) package broccoli (frozen, cooked, and drained)

 - 1/4 teaspoon black pepper (freshly ground)

-- 1/2 cup shredded cheese (for topping)
+- Optional: 1/2 cup cheddar cheese (shredded, for topping)

-- Heat the oven to 350 F (180 C / Gas 4).
+Gather the ingredients.
+Heat the oven to 350 F (180 C / Gas Mark 4).

-- Butter a 1- to 1 1/2-quart baking dish.
+Butter a 1- to 1 1/2-quart baking dish.

-- In a skillet or sauté pan over medium-low heat, sauté the onion in butter until it becomes translucent.
+In a skillet or sauté pan over medium-low heat, sauté the onion in butter until it becomes translucent.

-- Add the cream of mushroom soup and the Cheez Whiz or cheddar.
+Add the cream of mushroom soup and the Cheez Whiz or cheddar.
 Continue cooking, stirring, until the sauce is smooth and the cheese has melted.

-- In a large bowl, combine the hot cooked rice and cooked broccoli with the cheese sauce and freshly ground black pepper.
+In a large bowl, combine the hot cooked rice and cooked broccoli with the cheese sauce and freshly ground black pepper.
 Gently stir to combine.

-- Spoon the broccoli mixture into the prepared baking dish.
+Spoon the broccoli mixture into the prepared baking dish.

-- Bake the casserole for about 20 to 25 minutes, or until thoroughly heated and bubbly around the edges.
+Bake the casserole for about 20 to 25 minutes or until thoroughly heated and bubbly around the edges.

-- For frozen broccoli, place it in a colander under cool running water until thawed.
+- To thaw frozen broccoli, place it in a colander under cool running water until thawed.
 If you prefer fresh broccoli, use about 10 to 12 ounces of florets.
 To cook either, put the broccoli in a saucepan with 1 inch of water or in a steaming basket over 1 inch of water.
 Steam for about 5 minutes, or until just tender.

-- Rub the cut side of half a garlic clove over the inside of the casserole dish, or add 1 finely minced clove of garlic to the butter along with the chopped onion.
+- Rub the cut side of half a garlic clove over the inside of the casserole dish or add 1 finely minced clove of garlic to the butter along with the chopped onion.